Sangamventures/Sangam/_team/karthik-chandrasekar.md

 layout: team
 ---

-Karthik started Sangam to find a new model to provide early stage support for climate change pioneers.
+Karthik started Sangam in 2016 to find a new model to provide early stage support for climate change pioneers.
 He spends a lot of his time with the portfolio & within the clean technology eco-system in India & globally.
-Provident similique accusantium nemo autem.
-Veritatis obcaecati tenetur iure eius earum ut molestias architecto voluptate aliquam nihil, eveniet aliquid culpa officia aut!
-Impedit sit sunt quaerat, odit, tenetur error, harum nesciunt ipsum debitis quas aliquid.
-Reprehenderit, quia.
-Quo neque error repudiandae fuga?
-Ipsa laudantium molestias eos sapiente officiis modi at sunt excepturi expedita sint?
-Sed quibusdam recusandae alias error harum maxime adipisci amet laborum.
+At Sangam, he has led investments in eight clean technology start-ups bringing game-changing technologies and business models to the market.

+Prior to Sangam, Karthik led clean-tech investments in India for Acumen Fund.
+Prior to that he was with TVS Capital Funds where he focused on developing investment thesis for providing basic services in water, energy and agriculture for inclusive growth.
+Karthik holds an MBA from Chicago Booth, MS in Public Policy & Mgmt from Carnegie Mellon and a BTech from the IIT Bombay.

 {% include team-socials.html %}